EnumType/HomeSystem/README.md

 - `Resources-Dir` The directory where all ressources are located (e.g. the WebSocket keystore.jks)
 - `WebSocket-Http` The port on which the HTTP WebSocket is running (default port is 8000.
 If you change it you schould change the port in the PHP files too!)
 - `WebSocket-Https` The port on which the HTTPS WebSocket is running (default port is 8000.
 If you change it you schould change the port in the PHP files too!)
-- `WebSocket-Keystore` The name of your keystore which is located in the *resources* directory
+- `WebSocket-Keystore` The name of your keystore which is located in the *resources* directory (Please generate a keystore.jks!
+Otherwise the WebSocket server will not be started!)
 - `WebSocket-KeystorePassword` The password of your keystore file

 ### Data.txt